Are your kids learning sight words at school?

 - Make the Sight Words: Use playdough or WikkiStix (affiliate link) to form the letters of the words.
 Trace the letters and read the words outloud.

 - Feel the Sight Words: Write the words on something with texture.
 Use a crayon to write on paper over the top of something bumpy.
-(Like the sidewalk.)
-Use chalk to write on a chalkboard or pavement.
-Use your finger to write in dirt or on sandpaper.
+For example, use chalk to write on a chalkboard or pavement.
+Use your finger to write in dirt or on sandpaper, carpet or embroidery sheets.

 - Label the Sight Words: Find objects around your house to label.
 Challenge your child to think of a funny or descriptive phrase using one of the sight words he or she is memorizing.
 Help them write a label on a strip of paper, and underline/bold/highlight the sight word so it stands out.
 Leave the labels on the object for a while, and practice reading it together whenever you have time.
 If you like this idea and don’t want to make your own labels, this resource from my store includes pre-made labels for many common sight words, plus pages for picturing and tracing.